 This course will focus on the emerging field of nanoscience.
 While not all of nanoscience is radical or new, the collection of topics under a single umbrella is a recent and useful initiative.
 At small length scales, the discreteness of matter and energy causes nano-structured materials' properties to diverge from those of the bulk.
-Purposeful nano-structuring of materials is currently finding applications in energy, electronics, and medicine.
-The course will explore physical attributes inherent in nano-structured systems, the current methods for studying and creating nanomaterials, and a sample of research topics in nanoscience.
-Split into three parts, the course will first investigate how the physics of nano- systems is different from macro-systems by studying current examples of nanotechnology.
-Second, the course will explore the advanced and varied techniques that enable the synthesis, analysis, and control of nanomaterials.
-The third part of the course will study new developments in nanoscience, allowing students to pursue their own interests in the field.
-Student papers and presentations will be written as if they are proponents (or possibly opponents) of their chosen technologies.
-Peer feedback should explore the associated uncertainties and risks.
-Several field trips to local research laboratories will be planned throughout the term.
-Issues of risk and public perception will also be explored.
+Special properties of nano-structured materials are currently finding application in energy, electronics, advanced materials, and medicine.
+Split into three parts, the course will explore the physical laws relevant to nanoscale systems, the current methods for studying and creating nanomaterials, and a sample of research topics in nanoscience.
+First, the course introduces branches in physics and chemistry which are necessary for understanding nanoscale systems, including advanced topics in statistical mechanics and quantum mechanics (e.g. chemical kinetics, simple band theory, quantum transport, and perturbation theory).
+Second, the course will explore the varied techniques that enable the synthesis, analysis, and control of nanomaterials.
+The third part of the course will study developments in nanoscience, allowing students to pursue their own interests in the field.